 A relational database is made up of tables, rows, and columns.
 The columns generally have a type such as text, numeric, or date data.
 When we create a table, we indicate the names and types of the columns:

-CREATE TABLE Tracks (title TEXT, plays INTEGER)
+CREATE TABLE Track (title TEXT, plays INTEGER)

 To insert a row into a table, we use the SQL INSERT